Written 28 July 2025 · Last edited 17 September 2025 ~ 12 min read

 - Why they fail on non‑linear problems like XOR.

-- How they learn using a simple rule that inspired modern backpropagation.
+- How they learn using a simple precursor to backpropagation